jamesabel/pressenter2exit/readme.md

 to cleanly interrupt the processing after it's done with the current data set.
 - Programs that run in an 'infinite loop' waiting for input data or files to appear.
 You'd like to be able to exit the 'infinite loop' in a controlled way.
+- Long-running system tests where you want to run, say, overnight but when you return you want to exit in a controlled way so you can get proper status and statistics (again, as opposed to ctrl-c).

 The benefit to exiting in a controlled way is that you don't end up with a data set partially processed and/or in an unknown state.
 By using pressenter2exit, processing